Alex Winkler

 Graduate Student

-Madat received his B.S. majoring in Geophysical Engineering from the University of Strasbourg (UFAZ branch).
-During his undergraduate studies, he worked on detection of greenhouse gases using satellite imagery and meteorological data.
-Madat joined the Keeling lab in Fall 2022 and is interested in exploring greenhouse gases in both regional and global scale.
+msardarli@ucsd.eduMadat received his B.S. majoring in Geophysical Engineering from the University of Strasbourg (UFAZ branch).
+During his undergraduate studies, Madat worked on detecting greenhouse gases by applying data science techniques to satellite imagery and meteorological data.
+After receiving an M.S. in Earth Sciences from UCSD, he joined the Keeling lab and is interested in exploring atmospheric gases at regional and global scales.

 Tim Lueker, Ph.D.